arp242/arp242.net/code/dnsblock/index.markdown

 	http://127.0.0.53:80/some_script.js

-dnsblock also runs a HTTP server at `127.0.0.53:80` which will either:
+dnsblock runs a HTTP server at `127.0.0.53:80` and `127.0.0.53:443` which will
+either:

-1. Serve some no-ops for some common scripts so web pages don't error out (Google Analytics, AddThis).
+1. Serve some no-ops for some common scripts so web pages don't error out (Google Analytics, AddThis, etc.).
 2. Serve an simple HTML or JS page informing the user that this request is blocked.
-This is a useful so that you don't have to guess *why* a request doesn't work and to keep the error log clutter-free.
+This is a useful so that you don't have to guess *why* a request doesn't work and to keep the browser's error log clutter-free.

 ChangeLog
 =========